 Hiking Trail Description

 The parking lot here is tiny.
 It fits only 3-4 cars.
-When it’s full, people park along the side of the road, close to the trailhead and away from the homes close by.
+When it’s full, people park along the side of the road.
+If you need to do this, park as close to the trailhead as you can, and away from the nearby homes.

-The preserve is managed by the Woodstock Land Conservancy who describe it as a treasure trove of mixed hardwood and coniferous forests, vernal pools, a seasonal stream, and bluestone quarries, and has the first interpretive “geology trail” in the area.
-It is home to bear, fox, deer, raccoon, possum, porcupines, and a wide variety of birds and woodland flora.
+“a treasure trove of mixed hardwood and coniferous forests, vernal pools, a seasonal stream, and bluestone quarries, and has the first interpretive “geology trail” in the area.
+It is home to bear, fox, deer, raccoon, possum, porcupines, and a wide variety of birds and woodland flora.”

-The iron gateway below — made of two trusses that come from what is reputed to be one of the oldest wrought-iron bridges in New York State — marks the start of the walk.
+The iron gateway below — trusses that came from what is reputed to be one of the oldest wrought-iron bridges in New York State — marks the beginning and end of the Sloan Gorge hiking trails.

 Not far from the gate, you come to the first intersection.
-The Quarry trail is very short and makes for a nice bonus at the end of the gorge hike.
+The Quarry trail is very short and makes for a nice bonus at the end of the gorge hike — though the trail system here prefers you to start with the quarry and then go down into the gorge.

-For now, turn right and head down the Gorge Loop Trail.
+On this day, I turned right and headed down the Gorge Loop Trail

 Hemlock Woods

 Follow the yellow blazes.
-The first half of the gorge loop passes through an almost pure hemlock stand.
+The first half of the gorge loop passes through a long, beautiful hemlock stand.
+Hemlock trees love water, and this is a great location for them.

 There are many old stone fences, too.